eburghar/reposerve/README.md

 is the alpine version (edge), `repo` is the repository name (main) and `arch` (x86_64) are all optional.
 You can submit multiple apk file.

-This is for example a script that will upload all files to a reposerve service on $HOST under gitlab (using the job JWT token).
+This is for example a script that will upload all files to a `reposerve` service on $HOST under GitLab (using the job JWT token).

 ```sh